AlexiaChen/awesome-stars/README.md

 - [qdrant/qdrant](https://github.com/qdrant/qdrant) – Qdrant - High-performance, massive-scale Vector Database for the next generation of AI.
 Also available in the cloud https://cloud.qdrant.io/
 - [lancedb/lance](https://github.com/lancedb/lance) – Modern columnar data format for ML and LLMs implemented in Rust.
 Convert from parquet in 2 lines of code for 100x faster random access, vector index, and data versioning.
 Compatible with Pandas, DuckDB, Polars, Pyarrow, with more integrations coming..
 - [Noeda/rllama](https://github.com/Noeda/rllama) – Rust+OpenCL+AVX2 implementation of LLaMA inference code
-- [sigoden/aichat](https://github.com/sigoden/aichat) – Use ChatGPT, LocalAI and other LLMs in the terminal.
+- [sigoden/aichat](https://github.com/sigoden/aichat) – Use GPT-4(V), LocalAI and other LLMs in the terminal.
 - [zesterer/chumsky](https://github.com/zesterer/chumsky) – Write expressive, high-performance parsers with ease.
 - [rust-embedded/heapless](https://github.com/rust-embedded/heapless) – Heapless, `static` friendly data structures
 - [google/comprehensive-rust](https://github.com/google/comprehensive-rust) – This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust.